At this point in our lives, I get it: Who wishes some other cherry cake recipe?

 One teaspoon kosher salt

-3/four cup all-motive flour
+3/four cup all-purpose flour

 3/4 teaspoon baking powder